rileyjshaw/rileyjshaw.github.io/project-scraper/README.md

 ## Directory structure

-Here's how the scraper is organized for now:
+Here’s how the scraper is organized for now:

 ```
 scraper-utils.js
-	The megafile to replace Gatsby's source plugins.
+	The megafile to replace Gatsby’s source plugins.
 This contains functions to
 	pull project data from all online sources and save them into `_generated/`.

 run-scraper.js